gabrielegilardi/ANFIS/README.md

 ## Examples

 There are four examples in *test.py*: plant, stock, wine, pulsar.
-The values common to (most of) all examples are:
+The values common to (most of) all are:

 ```python
 problem = None